Agra Uttar Pradesh, India Travel Guide

 Some standalone restaurants in the Fatehabad Road area also present international menus.

 Agra's local markets, like Sadar Bazaar and Kinari Bazaar, function as informal food halls.
-They house numerous food stalls, sweet shops, and small eateries where you can sample a variety of local delicacies.
+They house numerous food stalls, sweet shops, and small eateries where it's possible to sample a variety of local delicacies.

 There are no specific, dedicated indoor food halls in the Western sense.